Fundraisers' Forum

 Decolonizing Fundraising: Resourcing Community with Integrity

-with Elena Higgens
+With Elena Higgens

 This session explores fundraising approaches rooted in relationship, cultural humility, and community accountability — moving beyond transactional and extractive funding models toward more ethical and values-aligned practices.
 This event is free; registration is required.